 \section{Methodology}

-To investigate the extent to which LLMs align with brain cognitive language processing, we employ the RSA \cite{kriegeskorte2008representational} method to calculate the similarity in representations of human brains and LLMs under the same stimulus text.
-Furthermore, we explore the sensitivity of LLM-brain similarity to appended instructions and investigate resemblances between LLMs and brain cognitive language processing in emotional expression through crafted prompts.
+To measure the extent to which LLMs align with human cognitive language processing, we employ the RSA \citep{kriegeskorte2008representational} method to assess the similarity in representations between human brains and LLMs when presented with the same stimulus text.
+Furthermore, we investigate how LLM-brain similarity varies with different prompts and analyze resemblances between LLMs and human cognitive language processing regarding sentimental polarity using crafted prompts.